RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ![Catalog Image](../assets/images/PatternLibrary_500.jpg){: width="300" .align-center }

+You can filter the list of Patterns by their Training Focus.
+The current choices are: All, Workout, Skills, Tactics, Strategy, and Mindset.

+The Patterns are ordered according to their Rating with the highest rated Patterns at the top.
+The ratings here are your Ratings.
+As you play different Patterns, you should adjust the Ratings so your favorites appear at the top.

 All Patterns in the Pattern Library are editable to suit your preferences.
 Tap on a Pattern and it will open in the Pattern Designer.
 The Pattern Designer and the Shot Designer are explained in the next two sections of this documentation.

 All of the Patterns in your Pattern Library will initially be Catalog Patterns and Playlists.
 These are slightly different from Patterns and Playlists that you create yourself in that you cannot edit the Attribution field.
 The Attribution will always be that of the original author of the Pattern or Playlist.